marciob/cairo-101-solved/ex08/README.md

 }
 ```

 Nice, now you just need to pass your desired values.
-One very important detail that you need to notice is that the `set_user_values_internal()` sets the value in a back foward way, take it into account when passing the values.
+One very important detail that you need to note is that the `set_user_values_internal()` sets the value in a backwards way, take it into account when passing the values.